dell/omnia/docs/source/InstallationGuides/addinganewnode.rst

         ansible-playbook discovery_provision.yml

-    * Manually PXE boot the target servers after the ``discovery_provision.yml`` playbook is executed and the target node lists as **booted** `in the nodeinfo table <InstallingProvsionTool/ViewingDB.html>`_
+    * Manually PXE boot the target servers after the ``discovery_provision.yml`` playbook is executed and the target node lists as **booted** in the `nodeinfo table <InstallingProvisionTool/ViewingDB.html>`_.

-Verify that the node has been provisioned successfully by `checking the Omnia nodeinfo table. <InstallingProvisionTool/ViewingDB.html>`_
+Verify that the node has been provisioned successfully by checking the Omnia `nodeinfo table <InstallingProvisionTool/ViewingDB.html>`_.

 **Adding new compute nodes to the cluster**